ostdotcom/website-docupony/kyc/api/source/index.html.md

 # Introduction
 OST KYC is the first plug-and-play KYC/AML management solution for token sales to process thousands of applicants smoothly and securely.
-Once you sign up for the KYC services and an OST KYC client account is activated, the following details are provided :
+Once you sign-up for the KYC services and an OST KYC client account is activated, the following details are provided :

 |Account Activation | Elements |
 -------------------|----------